jax-ml/jax/docs/301/remat.md

 input-output behavior as `foo`, but behaves differently under autodiff, particularly under {func}`jax.linearize` and {func}`jax.vjp` (and their wrappers, like {func}`jax.grad`) but not {func}`jax.jvp`.
-When differentiated, only the input to a {func}`jax.checkpoint`-differentiated function is stored on the forward pass.
+When differentiated, only the input to a {func}`jax.checkpoint`-decorated function is stored on the forward pass.
 On the backward pass, the residuals (intermediates from `foo` and its Jacobian coefficient values needed for the backward pass) are recomputed.